morales-felix/example-package-myname/README.md

-# Example Package YOUR USERNAME HERE
+# Example Package myname

-`example-package-YOUR-USERNAME` is a simple Python library that contains a single function for rescaling arrays.
+`example-package-myname` is a simple Python library that contains a single function for rescaling arrays.

 ## Installation